department-of-veterans-affairs/vets-api-clients/test_accounts/verification_test_accounts.md

   1. Choose an account that is specific to the API you want to test.
   2. Select **Login.gov** to sign in to the sandbox environment.
   3. Enter the Login.gov username and password (**Password12345!!!**).
-  4. Use the Login.gov MFA seed to generate a 2FA code using an application like Google Authenticator or Authy.
+  4. Use the Login.gov MFA seed to generate a 2FA code with an app such as Google Authenticator or Authy.

 ## Veteran Account Information